takeshi-furusawa/.dotfiles_macbookM1/README.md

-- Use "stow": (This tool makes symbolink links into your home directory)
+- Use "GNU Stow command": (This tool makes symbolic links into your home directory)

 - ex.) $ stow alacritty